pratik1992/Project-Fluffy/README.md

-#Distributed-File-Storage-System#
+#Project-Fluffy#

-Distributed-File-Storage-System is an effort towards developing a system that can store, retrieve, update and delete data serving across multiple nodes.The functionality is similar to storage on cloud or on a network of servers with the features of fault tolerance and file consistency.
+Project-Fluffy is an effort towards developing a system that can store, retrieve, update and delete data serving across multiple nodes.The functionality is similar to storage on cloud or on a network of servers with the features of fault tolerance and file consistency.
 With the emphasis on device transparency, work balance across stacks and failures survival, we design and implement a new approach to storing, finding, deleting, and updated data in a massive, decentralized, heterogeneous platform.
 The following features are part of the scope: Search capabilities with real-time monitoring of work and data and constant leader election when timeout on distributed system handling data storage and massive registration processes to store, share and delete.

 ## Instructions to run ##